camchu2001/aws-certified-cloud-practitioner-notes/01_Module_1/01_module_1_notes.md

 	* <u>*Example*</u>: Having your own physical servers and connecting them to AWS services.
 3. <u>**On–premises (private cloud)**</u>:
 	* It uses *virtualization* and resource management tools to try and increase resource utilization.
-	* While on-premises deployment does not provide many of the benefits of cloud computing, it’s sometimes sought for its ability to provide dedicates resources.
+	* While on-premises deployment does not provide many of the benefits of cloud computing, it’s sometimes sought for its ability to provide dedicates resources, strict data privacy, direct control over resources.
 	* <u>*Example*</u>: Having your own servers that you physically manage within your own facility or through a third-party data center.
 ### 4. AWS vs. Traditional IT
 ![aws-and-traditional-it](https://i.imgur.com/IgcrpbZ.png)